2021 Tournament Regulation Appendix

 Arizona Stroke Play

 Full field rounds: The longest reasonable course will be chosen that reflects good shot-making with generally moderate hole placements.
 The goal is to set the playability of the course for the middle of those who will make the cut to 60 and ties, which may prove very difficult for the weaker players in the field.
 This is best achieved with a selection of 9 easy and 9 moderate placements.

 Final rounds: The goal is to set a stern test at near maximum length, given the option of shortening a par 5 to a par 4, and varying the lengths of par 3’s depending on the difficulty of the daily hole placement.
 This is best achieved with the selection of 9 moderate and 9 difficult placements.

 Arizona Mid-Amateur/AGA Championship

-Course presentation will mirror Arizona Amateur qualifying rounds and the full field rounds of the Stroke Play.
-The one exception is that for the Mid-Amateur.
+Course presentation will mirror Arizona Amateur qualifying rounds and the full field rounds of the Stroke Play depending on the flight assigned.

 Non-Major Tour Events

 The goal is to set yardages and hole placements to match the abilities of the average player in the field, which generally will more reflect the largest landing areas for the greatest number of players, and moderate hole placements.
 Most front placements will be avoided as that generally favors players who have left the ball short of the green.

 - Out of Bounds is the area beyond the boundaries of the course on which play is prohibited.
 It is best for all involved when out of bounds markings are as far from playing areas as possible.
 The boundaries of the course must be completely defined if there are any contiguous areas where play should not be permitted.